 Items assessing the Analyze and Evaluate target might ask readers to evaluate the coherence, credibility, or quality of one or more texts.
-Readers may be asked to make judgments about the effectiveness of an author's use of figurative language, the degree to which the author provides sufficient evidence to support a claim, or the trustworthiness of the source (e.g., venue and author) (Bråten et al., 2018; Bråten et al., 2020; Meola, 2004; Ostenson, 2014; Wineburg, 1991; Wineburg & McGrew, 2017).
+Readers may be asked to make judgments about the effectiveness of an author's use of figurative language, the degree to which the author provides sufficient evidence to support a claim, or the trustworthiness of the source (e.g., venue and author) (Bråten, Stadtler, & Salmerón, 2018, 2020; Meola, 2004; Ostenson, 2014; Wineburg, 1991; Wineberg & McGrew, 2017).
 For example, readers might use information appearing in one text as the basis for evaluating the ideas or the use of language in a second text.